Applications and Admissions

 For Fall 2017 applications, all materials should be received by January 31, 2017 to ensure full consideration for admission and financial support.
-We will still consider applications received after that date.
+Application for Fall 2017 is now closed.

-Certain competitive university fellowships, such as the Self Fellowship, have earlier deadlines.
-The Graduate Committee selects Self Fellows nominees based on applications received by December 31, 2016.
+Certain competitive university fellowships, such as the Self Graduate Fellowship (SGF), have earlier deadlines.
+The Graduate Committee selects SGF nominees based on applications received by December 31, 2016.

 All fall semester admissions decisions for international students will be made by May 1, 2017 (to allow time to process visa applications) Domestic students who wish to apply for fall admission after May 1 should first consult the Graduate Admissions Director.

 For Spring 2017 applications, all materials should be received by October 15, 2016.

 Most Ph.D. students are awarded graduate teaching assistantships (GTAs).
 These are half-time positions (20 hours/week).
 Most GTAs teach calculus; some teach pre-calculus.
 A GTA position includes tuition and fees, and an initial nine-month salary of about $18,371.
 International students must meet additional English language requirements to qualify for GTA positions; see below.

 Students who have passed the Ph.D. qualifying exams will normally receive additional summer fellowships.
 Other graduate students in good academic standing may be able to teach in the summer.